Jansky–Bielschowsky disease

 Jansky–Bielschowsky disease is an extremely rare autosomal recessive genetic disorder that is part of the neuronal ceroid lipofuscinosis (NCL) family of neurodegenerative disorders.
 It is caused by the accumulation of lipopigments in the body due to a deficiency in tripeptidyl peptidase I as a result of a mutation in the TPP1 gene.
 Symptoms appear between ages 2 and 4 and consist of typical neurodegenerative complications: loss of muscle function (ataxia), drug resistant seizures (epilepsy), apraxia, development of muscle twitches (myoclonus), and vision impairment.
 This late-infantile form of the disease progresses rapidly once symptoms are onset and ends in death between age 8 and teens.
-The prevalence of Jansky–Bielschowsky disease is unknown, however NCL collectively affects an estimated 1 in 100,000 individuals worldwide.
+The prevalence of Jansky–Bielschowsky disease is unknown; however, NCL collectively affects an estimated 1 in 100,000 individuals worldwide.
 Jansky–Bielschowsky disease is related to late-infantile Batten disease and LINCL, and is under the umbrella of neuronal ceroid lipofuscinosis.

-Signs and symptoms

 Pathology

-The majority of cases are a result of mutations in the TPP1 gene, however mutations in the CLN5, CLN6, CLN8, MFSD8, and PPT1 genes also account for a small number of cases.
+The majority of cases are a result of mutations in the TPP1 gene; however, mutations in the CLN5, CLN6, CLN8, MFSD8, and PPT1 genes also account for a small number of cases.
 These mutations result in reduced activity of peptidase enzymes, particularly affecting lysosomes, but other mutations can affect protein catabolism in white blood cells, fibroblasts, and chorionic villi.
 The reduced function of these enzymes results in insufficient or incomplete breakdown of proteins, consequently resulting in the buildup of lipopigments in the lysosome.
 Though the accumulation of lipopigments occurs throughout the body, neurons are especially vulnerable to damage by lipopigment aggregation; a ubiquitous accumulation in lipopigments occurs in neurons, primarily concentrated in the cerebral and cerebellar cortices.
 This accumulation results in atrophy in these regions of the brain, and cause the pathogenesis of signs and symptoms of Jansky–Bielschowsky disease.
 Currently, it is unclear what mechanism in relation to enzyme activity is responsible for the buildup of lipoproteins.